Filipino shamans: Persecution, decline, and syncretization

 Shamans who were assimilated by the church syncretized their roles into mysticism in the Christian context, becoming faith healers and miracle workers.
 These include the beata movement in the 17th and 18th centuries, the messianic (and usually revolutionary) dios-dios movement of the late 19th century, and the espiritista (or spiritista) movement of the 20th century.
 However, their methods of worship remained basically the same.
-The faith healers were still, in essence, mediums; but instead of channeling anito, they instead claimed to channel saints, angels, or the Holy Spirit.
-Late-20th-century and 21st-century faith healers also frequently use western esoteric and pseudoscientific terminology and practices (like "psychic energy" and psychic surgery), with little connection to traditional shamanic religions.
+The faith healers were still, in essence, mediums, but instead of channeling anito, they instead claimed to channel saints, angels, or the Holy Spirit.
+Late-20th-century and 21st-century faith healers also frequently use western esoteric and pseudoscientific terminology and practices (like psychic energy and psychic surgery), with little connection to traditional shamanic religions.

 Other shamans abandoned the animistic aspects of shamanism and became folk healers (arbularyo), midwives, and practitioners of traditional hilot massage therapy with oils.
-These modern versions of babaylan are now usually male (except midwives).
+These modern babaylan are usually male (except midwives).
 They are sought out by those with minor ailments or illnesses that modern medicine can not diagnose or cure.
 Like ancient babaylan, modern babaylan distinguish between "spiritual diseases" and "natural diseases"; the latter they will usually refer to a medical doctor.

 Similarly, among Muslim Filipinos, shamans, usually male, are now relegated to folk healing and dealing with "indigenous" spirits.
-All other aspects of the religious life of Muslim Filipinos have been taken over by Islamic religious leaders.
+All other aspects of religious life of Muslim Filipinos have been taken over by Islamic religious leaders.
 A direct equivalent of the Christian Filipino "faith healers" and albolaryo are Islamized shamans known as pandita or guru.
 They follow Islam but also provide traditional healing practices and cultural rituals retained from their shamanistic past.
 They usually perform minor rites like aqiqah (cutting the hair of the firstborn) and ruqqiya (exorcism).
 A version of the traditional massage therapy conducted by folk healers also exists, known as agud or agod among the Maranao and Maguindanao people.

 Most strongly affected by this religious shift to Abrahamic religions were the feminized male asog shamans.
 During the 17th to 18th centuries, Spanish administrators in the Philippines burned people convicted of homosexual relations at the stake and confiscated their possessions, in accordance with a decree by the president of the Real Audiencia, Pedro Hurtado Desquibel.
 Several instances of such punishments were recorded by the Spanish priest Juan Francisco de San Antonio in his Chronicas de la Apostolica Provincia de San Gregorio (1738–1744).

 Feminized men were also persecuted harshly in the (then recently) Islamized ethnic groups in Mindanao.
-In Historia de las Islas de Mindanao, Iolo, y sus adyacentes (1667), the Spanish priest Francisco Combés records that their "unnatural crime" was punished by the Muslim peoples in Mindanao with death by burning or drowning, and that their houses and property were also burned as they believed that the behavior was contagious.
+In Historia de las Islas de Mindanao, Iolo, y sus adyacentes (1667), the Spanish priest Francisco Combés records that their "unnatural crime" was punished by the Muslim peoples in Mindanao with death by burning or drowning, and that their houses and property were also burned, as they believed that the behavior was contagious.